How to get asp.net profile value from MS SQL database using T-SQL?

 Actual values stored in PropertyValuesString:

-ASP.Net profiles can store binary data as well, but usually your are interested in string data such as First and Last names.
-First lets create helper function, which helps to get position:length pair values:
+ASP.Net profiles can store binary data as well, but usually, you are interested in string data such as First and Last names.
+First let’s create a helper function, which helps to get position:length pair values:

 CREATE FUNCTION dbo.fn_GetElement